SharonIV0x86/CinderPeak/docs/installation.md

    cd ..
    rmdir /s build
    ```
-   Recreate the build directory and enter it.
+   Recreate the build directory and enter in it.
    ```js
    mkdir build
    cd build